Skip to content

 How can you save with Global Classification?

 A forward-thinking corporation can assess its products at the point of creation to find favorable duty rates and engage in tariff engineering to create products that would allow for more favorable rates.
-With the proper analytics, a few percentage points can add up to millions.
+With proper analytics, a few percentage points can add up to millions.

-1. Duty Drawback This U.S. based program allows an importer of record to recover up to 99% of duties paid on imported goods that are subsequently exported from the U.S. or destroyed.
+1. Duty Drawback This U.S.-based program allows an importer of record to recover up to 99% of duties paid on imported goods that are subsequently exported from the U.S. or destroyed.

 How can you save with Duty Drawback?

 Perhaps it is esoteric, but an interesting point is that Duty Drawback has been part of US law since the first tariff act of the U.S. in 1789.
-Thus, it is a well established way to save.
+Thus, it is a well-established way to save.

 This special class of goods can become essentially duty-free provided this rather program is properly utilized.